What Protocol Is Right for Your Workflow: Ingest (Update)November 9, 2021

 - HLS ingest could result in the packets getting out of order.

 - There aren’t a ton of encoders that support HLS ingest streaming.

 Wowza supports all the ingest formats detailed above, meaning that it’s ultimately up to you.
 But we’d suggest asking the following questions to help narrow down your options.

 Are you streaming directly to a social media platform?

 Do you require simple, browser-based publishing?

 When simplicity is the name of the game, and you’re hoping to skip using an encoder altogether, WebRTC is the way to go.
-The protocol allows you to start streaming in seconds with Wowza Streaming Cloud.
+The protocol allows you to start streaming in seconds with Wowza Video.
 Find out how in this video tutorial.